myllynen/aap-automation/roles/aap_install/README.md

 # Lines to be added to end of template
 aap_install_template_additional_lines: |
-  # Invenrory custom part starts here
+  # Inventory custom part starts here
 </pre>

 ## License